The Future is now

 Veterinary Cancer & Surgery Specialists

-Personalized medicine has become quite the catch phrase these days in human medicine and especially cancer treatment.
+Personalized medicine has become quite the catchphrase these days in human medicine and especially cancer treatment.
 But what does it really mean?
 Does it mean that your doctor really gets to know who you are and spends more time with you discussing the nuances of your healthcare?
-Doubtful –But, it does mean new and more innovative ways of targeting disease.
+Doubtful – But, it does mean new and more innovative ways of targeting the disease.
 Personalized medicine is synonymous with genomic medicine.
 With the ability to unravel genomes has come the ability to identify the genetic makeup of disease.
 And when we can identify the genetic makeup or DNA “signature” of disease, we can theoretically customize medical care to the individual’s unique genetic makeup.

 There are now drugs designed to target genes that cause disease.
 Pretty cool!
-This is the wave of the future for cancer therapy, since cancer is a disease of genetic mistakes.
-If we can unravel a tumor’s specific DNA to find a therapeutic target, then the success of therapy that addresses that specific target could improve dramatically over conventional chemotherapy, which is a more broad spectrum approach to inhibition of rapidly growing cells.
-For example, if you take 5 patients with a diagnosis of hemangiosarcoma that share similar characteristics on biopsy and look at the genomes of their tumors, you will find that these same 5 patients actually have very different tumors genetically.
-This helps explain why there is so much variability in outcomes and response to chemotherapy even for patients with the same diagnosis and biopsy characteristics.
-Some tumors may be more sensitive to the chemotherapy drugs whereas other tumors may be more resistant.
+This is the wave of the future for cancer therapy since cancer is a disease of genetic mistakes.
+If we can unravel a tumor’s specific DNA to find a therapeutic target, then the success of therapy that addresses that specific target could improve dramatically over conventional chemotherapy, which is a more broad-spectrum approach to the inhibition of rapidly growing cells.
+For example, take 5 patients diagnosed with hemangiosarcoma that share similar characteristics on biopsy and look at the genomes of their tumors.
+You will find that these same 5 patients actually have very different tumors genetically.
+This helps explain why there is so much variability in outcomes and response to chemotherapy, even for patients with the same diagnosis and biopsy characteristics.
+Some tumors may be more sensitive to the chemotherapy drugs, whereas other tumors may be more resistant.

-In the future, we’ll be able to perform this type of genetic exploration on a much larger scale (i.e. genome wide) with other tumor types.
-VCSS is now working with a company called FidoCure which uses Next-Generation sequencing based assays and RNA diagnostics to identify changes in cancer related genes.
+In the future, we’ll be able to perform this type of genetic exploration on a much larger scale (i.e., genome-wide) with other tumor types.
+VCSS is now working with a company called FidoCure which uses Next-Generation sequencing-based assays and RNA diagnostics to identify changes in cancer-related genes.
 Their assay can help confirm tumor types in situations where there is a “presumptive” diagnosis or a list of differentials that cannot be confirmed on histopathology alone — for instance, the assay can help differentiate between an oral fibrosarcoma and melanoma using genomic markers.
 FidoCure’s assay can be used to help assess potential response or resistance to chemotherapy, as well as to help identify potential small molecule inhibitor therapies for difficult cancers.
 These small molecule inhibitors may be especially beneficial for tumors that are inherently resistant to traditional chemotherapy or for patients that do not tolerate traditional chemotherapy.
-The hope is that these advances in science will translate to improved patient care and successful outcomes in our patient, and I am excited to have a new frontier to explore.
+The hope is that these advances in science will translate to improved patient care and successful outcomes in our patients, and I am excited to have a new frontier to explore.

-We have started using FidoCure for dogs with transitional cell carcinoma, a common cancer of the urinary bladder with limited treatment options.
-With a new urine test called a BRAF test, we can identify a specific cancer marker in a dog’s urine which can help inform which therapy to use.
+We have started using FidoCure for dogs with transitional cell carcinoma, a common urinary bladder cancer with limited treatment options.
+With a new urine test called a BRAF test, we can identify a specific cancer marker in a dog’s urine, which can help inform which therapy to use.
 FidoCure offers access to a list of drugs that may be helpful for dogs with a positive BRAF urine test.
-Even though these drugs are today already used in people as targeted therapy,we have historically not had access to these options.
+Even though these drugs are today already used in people as targeted therapy, we have historically not had access to these options.